-But speaking of what Powers believes, it is worth revisiting a 2014 hazing lawsuit filed against him when he was a candidate to become the Belchertown Police Chief after the previous chief was repeatedly caught driving under the influence.
+To better understand what Powers believes, it is worth revisiting a 2014 hazing lawsuit filed against him when he was a candidate to become the Belchertown Police Chief, after the previous chief was repeatedly caught driving under the influence.
 The suit became a news item in 2016, gaining coverage in MassLive, The Gazette, and other publications.

 At the time of the incident Powers was a Northampton Sergeant who worked part time at the police academy in Springfield.
 The suit alleges that Powers in his capacity as a police academy instructor bullied the plaintiff, a student, and taught recruits to racially profile “ethnic” drivers.

 The lawsuit alleges that Powers “went on to advise the student officers that Massachusetts police officers could issue citations to ‘ethnically altered vehicles all day long.’”
 It suggests that he admitted to this commentary and alleges “Powers regularly used the term ‘ethnics’ interchangeably with ‘Hispanics’”.

 The suit was brought by a student officer named Timothy Turley, who claims he failed the academy due to retaliatory “hazing,” where Powers reportedly asked the plaintiff to “perform the degrading task of kneeling down and placing socks on the bare feet of another student officer.”

 Furthermore, the suit alleged that, “In a module on motor vehicles law, Instructor Sgt.
 Powers clearly expressed his pleasure that Mr. Turley’s class was not ‘ethnically diverse’ because the entire class was made up of apparently ‘white’ recruits.”